kylebye4mav/TravelByMap/README.md

 To run, use any method:

     1.)
-Using an IDE, set MazeGame as the Main class and the IDE's run function after importing.
+Using an IDE, set TravelByMap as the Main class and the IDE's run function after importing.

     2.)
 Using the command line, run this command: "./gradlew desktop:run" Make sure you are in the TravelByMap directory.